rootstrap/blog/content/Stop creating services for everything - Knowing YAAF & the FormObject Pattern.md

 **But no!**, making a new service is not always the best option.
 In some cases, we are _reinventing the wheel_ and maybe there is a pattern that already fits with our needs.

-So here comes **YAAF** (Yet Another Active Form) to save our day. **YAAF** is a gem that lets you create form objects in an easy and friendly Rails way.
-It makes use of `ActiveRecord` and `ActiveModel` features in order to provide you with a form object that behaves pretty much like a Rails model and still be completely configurable.
+So here comes **YAAF**, yet another active form to save our day. **YAAF** is a gem that lets you create form objects using Rails in an easy and friendly way.
+It makes use of `ActiveRecord` and `ActiveModel` features, to provide you with a form object that behaves like a Rails model while remaining completely configurable.

 ## When to use YAAF?